-There is no denying Candida is very difficult to control and it requires great commitment and patience.
+There is no denying Candida is difficult to control and it requires commitment and patience.
 Candida thrives on sugar and refined carbohydrates, however if you stay light-hearted and focused, with time you can conquer this imbalance.
-Heck you might even shed a few kilos in the process of giving up sugar, wheat other refined items. #Wining
+Heck, you might even shed a few kilos in the process of giving up sugar, wheat other refined items. #Wining

 Please first see Candida Overgrowth blog post to identify symptoms involved with this imbalance to see if you think you may be experiencing this gut imbalance.

 Modern medicine tends to treat Candida with Nystatin, which has mixed results.
 Like any medication, Nystatin will only help alleviate symptoms and will not address the underlying cause for the yeast overgrowth.
 Through cutting sugar and freeing your-self of sugar cravings the Candida diet helps one become more in tune with our body and enjoy the benefits of strengthening our digestive and immune systems.
 We stop craving blood sugar fixes and start craving foods that our body innate needs and wants.
 Many people report that they discover an array of new menu items all of which support a healthier lifestyle.